rockymadden/stringmetric/readme.md

 * __withTransform:__ Transform arguments prior to computation/comparison.
 A handful of pre-built transforms are located in the [transform module](https://github.com/rockymadden/stringmetric/blob/master/core/src/main/scala/com/rockymadden/stringmetric/Transform.scala).

-* __[withMemoization](https://en.wikipedia.org/wiki/Memoization):__ All computations/comparisons are cached.
-Any further calls made with identical arguments will be looked up, rather than computed/compared.
+* __[withMemoization](https://en.wikipedia.org/wiki/Memoization):__ Computations and comparisons are cached.
+Future calls made with identical arguments will be looked up, rather than computed.

 ---